 ‘Shopping at El Rastro market is a popular past-time in Madrid.
 Every Sunday, tourists and locals flock to the streets in the hope of securing a bargain…’

 El Rastro de Madrid is the largest and most popular flea market in Spain.
 El Rastro means ‘The Trail’ and, unfortunately, this isn’t nearly as innocent as it sounds.
 I initially thought the name derived from the fact that the market’s located along a long street, but no, no, no.

 The market covers quite an expanse of streets and can be accessed within a short walk from Tirsa De Molina (Blue Line 2), Banco de España or (Red Line 2) on the metro.
-It’s pretty difficult to miss, thb, and we literally followed the crowds until we saw the familiar white topped stalls.
+It’s pretty difficult to miss, tbh, and we literally followed the crowds until we saw the familiar white topped stalls.
 The official address is between Plaza de Cascorro and Ribera de Curtidore, should you be using Google maps or some other new-fangled directional aid.

 The market trades every Sunday (including most public holidays) and opens at 9am.
 If you want to wander before the crowds get too overwhelming, aim to arrive between 9am-10am.
 The crowds are generally at their heaviest around 11am and will then tail off in the early afternoon, around 1-2pm.
 Depending on the season and the weather, stalls will generally be closed by 3pm.

-El Rastro has a variety of goods for sale at its stalls.
+El Rastro Market has a variety of goods for sale at its stalls.
 There’s an abundance of silver jewellery, leather, scarves, jeans, kids clothing and lots of slogan t-shirts.
 An occasional stall, piled high with clothing, will offer the chance of unearthing a hidden gem for €1-2.

 If you’re looking for high-end items, this isn’t necessarily the market for you.
 However, if you’re looking for souvenirs to take home, or a token from your trip, you’ll find plenty to spend your money on.
 I bought a top and a scarf for the grand total of £15 and was in love with the different styles I found that were unlike anything I see at home.

-Don’t be too frightened to haggle!
+Don’t be frightened to haggle!
 But do keep it reasonable.
-The vendors are still making a living, but it’s not unheard of to get 10% off your purchases if you’re willing to negotiate.
-I didn’t test my haggling skills as, well, I don’t have any.
+The vendors are still making a living, but it’s not unheard of to get 10% off your purchases if you negotiate.
+I didn’t test my haggling skills as, well…I don’t have any.
 I’m more than happy to pay any price for anything if someone agrees to leaves me alone.
-Travel Bug likes haggling a little bit, but he stayed in my bag just in case someone thought he might be for sale…
+Travel Bug likes haggling, but he stayed in my bag in case someone thought he was for sale…

-Have you visited El Rastro in Madrid?
+Have you visited El Rastro Market in Madrid?